arianais/ChildPhotoSensor/README.md

 * [AgeNet](https://drive.google.com/file/d/0B1ghKa_MYL6mT1J3T1BEeWx4TWc/view) - The CoreML model used to check a subject's age.

 ## Known Issues
-* Questionable accuracy of AgeNet - will be replaced soon with specific CoreML model for detecting minors
+* Questionable accuracy of AgeNet - will be replaced soon with specific CoreML model for detecting images of minors

 ## Authors